-- A.18 Building on the inclusion in the 2011/12 dataset of an improved infill for the Centro area, an improved PTE infill has been included in the 2012/13 dataset for two of the remaining PTEs West Yorkshire (WYPTE) and Greater Manchester (GMPTE/TfGM).
-This has been produced using a process derived to construct infill demand for the Rail in the North demand and revenue model produced by Mott MacDonald and MVA for the Rail in the North (RiN) consortium for the year 2011/12.
-This element of the data has been supplied by Mott MacDonald and we acknowledge the contributions of the PTEs in supplying the data to allow this methodological enhancement to be progressed. - A.19 The original Rail in the North PTE infill also covered South Yorkshire PTE tickets.
-However, South Yorkshire PTE was unable to release the requested data within the required timescale and therefore the current PTE infill methodology has been maintained for this PTE for 2012/13.
-Some data was obtained from South Yorkshire PTE in the form of numbers of boardings at main stations (such as Doncaster), with limited data available from smaller stations (such as Swinton).
-This data was not compatible with the methodology which was developed for the Rail in the North work, and a decision was taken not to make use of it.
+- A.17 Building on the inclusion in the 2011/12 dataset of an improved infill for the Centro area, an improved PTE infill was included in the 2012/13 dataset for two of the remaining PTEs West Yorkshire (WYPTE) and Greater Manchester (GMPTE/TFGM).
+This was produced using a process derived to construct infill demand for the Rail in the North demand and revenue model produced by Mott MacDonald and MVA for the Rail in the North (RiN) consortium and was supplied by Mott MacDonald. - A.18 The impact of the methodological change at the PTE level is shown in Table A.4.